sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ## Run
-You run your script by passing it to sitespeed.io and adding the parameter --multi.
+You run your script by passing it to sitespeed.io and adding the parameter ```--multi```.
 If you have multiple scripts, you can just pass them on too.

 ~~~bash
 docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} script.js script2.js script3.js --multi